GibzB/CloudChallenge/README.md

 - Created a Natural Language API request and called the API with `curl`
 - Used the NL API's text classification feature
 - Used text classification to understand a dataset of a news articles

+## Bigtable:Command Line
+Cloud Bigtable is Google's NoSQL Big Data database service.
+It's the same database that powers many core Google services, including Search, Analytics, Maps, and Gmail.
+Bigtable is designed to handle massive workloads at consistent low latency and high throughput, so it's a great choice for both operational and analytical applications, including IoT, user analytics, and financial data analysis.

+#### Lessons learnt
+- Used the `cbt` command line to connect to a Cloud Bigtable instance
+- Performed basic administrative tasks, and read and write data in a table.